misho104/susy_cross_section/README.md

 This package provides a module `susy_cross_section` to handle those data.
 Any table-like files can be interpreted and read as a [https://pandas.pydata.org/](pandas) DataFrame object, once an annotation file (`info` files in JSON format) is provided, so that one can easily interpolate the grid by, e.g., [scipy.interpolate](https://docs.scipy.org/doc/scipy/reference/interpolate.html).

-For simpler use-case, a command-line script `susy-xs-get` is provided, with which one can get the cross section in several simple scenarios.
+For simpler use-case, a command-line script `susy-xs` is provided, with which one can get the cross section in several simple scenarios.

 Several data tables are included in this package, which is taken from, e.g., [LHC SUSY Cross Section Working Group](https://twiki.cern.ch/twiki/bin/view/LHCPhysics/SUSYCrossSections).
 In addition, one can use their own files by writing annotations, so that they interpolate their data with pre-installed interpolator.